 Premise 1: The Biblical™ Manhood and Womanhood crowd calls theirs a “gospel vision”, a “picture of the gospel”, or “the gospel … confronting culture”.
 In this gospel picture, men portray Christ and women the church.

 Premise 2: The gospel is a message of Jesus saving the lost and broken.
 Central to the gospel message is that one party was lost – and the other party is a Savior.
 (We place ourselves under the leadership of Jesus firstly because He saved us.)

 Conclusion: If marriage should portray the gospel, then women should be saved from an unpleasant fate by marriage.
-If marriage symbolize life with Jesus, single womanhood symbolize being lost.
-A single woman who is educated, who lives her life fully and for Jesus, who is happy and independent and live without fear is a terifying thing in such a worldview.
+If marriage symbolizes life with Jesus, single womanhood symbolizes being lost.
+A single woman who is educated, who lives her life fully and for Jesus, who is happy and independent and live without fear is a terrifying thing in such a worldview.
 Such a woman, to a gospel marriage mindset, is like an atheist who blatantly state that he is happy and fulfilled in his godless state, and he finds religion and the rules it imposes a drag.

 If women are not lost without men, complementarianism cannot be a gospel message to them.

 Daisy, a regular commenter on Spiritualsoundingboard.com, often say complementarians ignore single women.
 I will go further: Complementarians want more than for single women to get lost, in the sense of disappearing.
 Complementarians need single women to get lost, in the sense of being desperate because of a dire situation.
 Otherwise, they won’t have a gospel-like salvation message.